 The condition for entering the flat was that everybody had to be an student.
 That was a way of just having people with similar interests and way of life, and looked quite logical to me.
 W promised that she was studying Economics, but was also working to pay her studies.
 She lied blatantly.
 In fact she was working in the night shift in a call center for a mobile telecom company (or that she said, I still have my doubts) and pretending, or aspiring, to be a high executive, thus trying to dress accordingly, with supposedly stylish elegant clothes, and spoke, or tried to, with a posh accent.
 But she spoke like a snake, with an annoying sibilance even if she was not whispering.
 She also hardly ate anything and was terribly skinny, thanks to a diet which consisted only in oat flakes with pure coffee and smoking, lots of smoking.

-I didn't know none of these facts (apart from the sibilance, but I didn't want to judge anyone just because of the way they speak).
+I didn't know any of these facts (apart from the sibilance, but I didn't want to judge anyone just because of the way they speak).
 I gave her the keys and left Valencia for holidays.
-So she spent a good month and a half alone in the flat (the sisters were away in their far town).
+So she spent a good month and a half alone in the flat (the sisters were away in their far away town).
 And when I finally appeared there, on 1st september, I got absolutely shocked.

-What once was a (relatively) lovely flat with well cared plants, clean air and general good appearance, had turned to be a complete chaos.
+What once was a (relatively) lovely flat with well cared plants, clean air and general good appearance, had turned into a complete chaos.
 Again, there was a layer of dirt over everything.
 This time, there were even cigarette butts on the floor.
 Like if she had been smoking and just decided to drop them there, without looking for an ashtray.
 Who needs them anyway?
 And there was a horrible smell all around the place, a mix of tobacco and personal odour.
 Very disgusting.
 The living room was depressing.
 The plants looked thirsty and extenuated, there were lots of "Woman" magazines spread all around the soffas - that seemed to be her daily read.
 I went outside and discovered one of my towels being used as a tablecloth for the table which was in the balcony.
-My anger started to flourish...
+My anger started to unravel...
 I went to the kitchen and found my coffee makers completely burnt, as if she had left the coffee boiling for hours in them, and even more, there were some unidentified living elements inside them.
 And she also had used all my cups and consumed my oil, salt, sugar...!

 On the bathroom, she had used my mouthwash, and also had left more butts over the sink.
 The best of all was when I discovered that she had moved one table which was in the room of one of the sisters and had put it on the balcony of my room.
-She also took the opportunity to investigate all of my drawers and take whatever she felt was ok to take.
+She also took the opportunity to investigate all of my drawers and take whatever she felt was OK to take.
 Fortunately I didn't left anything valuable there but it was absolutely disgusting to have my personal space violated in that way.

 When we started the university again, she used to come back from work at 2am or later, and woke all of us up with her noises while she prepared her specialty: coffee with oat flakes.
 Obviously, and specially after she negated all the facts, I decided I was going to kick her out, we couldn't live with someone like that.
 The coward sisters and the even more coward landlord ("I'm ok as long as she pays") didn't do anything to force her out, so that's why she thought it was just me against her, and called me menacingly later.
 I can assure you it was a horrible experience.